-How often should I water my house plants?
-Is a frequently asked question we receive.
-To answer this you need to understand that "Without water a house plant must die" - This is a fundamental principle of all plants, it's especially important with house plants as they do not have access to natural sources of water, and therefore depend completely on us to get it right.
-Most plant death is actually caused by too little water... or in some cases too much.
-It's a fine balancing act and this guide will help you understand how to get it right.
+How often should I water my plants?
+Is a question we're frequently asked.
+To answer this you need to understand that without water a houseplant will die - This is a fundamental principle of all plants, it's especially important with houseplants as they don't have access to natural sources of water, and therefore depend completely on us to get it right.
+So let's dive in to this guide.

 Of all the methods and tricks people suggest the weight of the pot is by far our favorite one.
 Once you've done it a few times you will "just know" by it's weight how much water is left accessible for the plant and you will be able to gauge if it needs to be left alone, or if it needs a top up or a soaking.

-Look for your particular house plant in our Hub section of the website to understand its individual watering needs.
-When you have understood this, there are a few other things to consider because lots of different factors can influence how much the plant uses and therefore the time needed between watering's.
+Look for your particular houseplant in our Hub section of the website to understand its individual watering needs.
+When you've understood this, there are a few other things to consider because lots of different factors can influence how much the plant uses and therefore the time needed between watering's.

 If the plant has fleshy thick leaves it's been naturally adapted to receiving less water, cacti and succulents for example.
 Too frequent watering here and you will be increasing the chances of rotting.
 On the other hand if the plant's leaves are thin or numerous then it will have less tolerance for under watering and will need more frequent watering.

 There is less light in Winter and the temperature is cooler.
 This means the plant slows down because photosynthesis is less effective.
 Providing the room isn't excessively hot you may be able to reduce watering to just once or twice a month over the Winter months.